denisdubochevalier/lambdac/CONTRIBUTING.md

 ## Instruments of Enforcement

-Incidents violating the sanctity of this code may be reported to the coterie of λ.c maintainers at <denisdubochevalier+lambdac@gmail.com>.
+Incidents violating the sanctity of this code may be reported to the coterie of λ.c maintainers at <contact@denischevalier.fr>.
 All entreaties will be investigated with utmost impartiality and confidentiality.

 Project overseers who eschew the enforcement of this Code of Civility may incur